Konloch/bytecode-viewer/README.md

 ## Exporting as jar

-Using Intellij create a new artifact jar and build it, if the META-INF is overrwitten replace it with the one in src/main/resources.
+Using Intellij create a new artifact jar and build it, if the META-INF is overwritten replace it with the one in src/main/resources.

 #### Are you a Java Reverse Engineer?
 Do you want to learn?
 Join The Bytecode Club Today! - https://the.bytecode.club